22/12/2011

 Short description:

-Beat the sieved icing sugar into the egg whites gradually, using a wooden spoon, until it's all combined.
+Beat the sieved icing sugar into the egg whites gradually, using a wooden spoon or food processor, until it's all combined.
 Then add the lemon juice, and the glycerine (if used).
 Beat some more until the mixture is smooth and glossy, with stiff peaks that gently topple, and use.

 Longer description:

-Sieving the icing sugar is optional.
-If it has hard lumps, you might want to sieve it, but I never bother.
-Any slight lumps get beaten out.
-Theoretically two large egg whites will take 450g (1lb) icing sugar, but I find it varies.
+Sieving the icing sugar is optional, but I usually do make the effort.
+Theoretically two large egg whites (or equivalent) will take 450g icing sugar, but I find it varies.
 So have at least 500g available.
-Do NOT whip the egg whites - just put them in a large mixing bowl.
+Do NOT whip the egg whites or aquafaba - just put them in a large mixing bowl.

 It gets a bit more difficult after that.
 If you have a willing assistant asking to do some stirring, this is the point at which you should probably accept their offer.
 Add another 50g of icing sugar, and then, when that has gone in, the last 50g.
 By that stage, it should be looking something like this:

-Now add the lemon juice - probably not necessary, but it gives a pleasant taste.
+Now add the lemon juice, which gives a pleasant taste.
 Don't bother if you only have bottled lemon juice.
-Glycerine supposedly it makes the mixture smoother and easier to cut, but I've never used it.
+The addition of glycerine supposedly it makes the mixture smoother and easier to cut, but I've never used it.
+I expect it's now considered an ultra-processed ingredients anyway.

 Then beat.
 And beat some more.
 Switch hands if you can.
 Enlist the help of as many other people as are willing, since this is hard work.
 Keep going, adding more icing sugar if necessary, for at least five minutes, until it looks something like this: